zimfw/zimfw/README.md

 What is Zim?
 ------------
-Zim is a Zsh configuration fromework with blazing speed and modular extensions.
+Zim is a Zsh configuration framework with blazing speed and modular extensions.

-Zim is very easy to customize and add your own functionality.
-But worry not!
-You don't *have* to if that's not your cup of tea!

-Zim comes with a rich set of default modules and features without comprimising on speed or functionality!
+Zim is very easy to customize, and comes with a rich set of modules and features without compromising on speed or functionality!

 What does Zim offer?
 -----------------